 Assessment is used to monitor student progress.
 In the classrooms, teachers provide a variety of experiences that will help students practice the skills necessary to help them learn and apply their knowledge in order to demonstrate their understanding.

 There are a variety of assessments that are used in the district in order to monitor the progress of individual students, track student growth, and evaluate the success of the school and district.
 Some of these assessments are required by the state, others are part of district efforts to monitor and evaluate progress.

 In all cases, assessment results are used by teachers, schools and the district as part of an established protocol of continuous improvement.
 Individual student needs are recognized and evaluated.
 Student growth is compared to expected growth and districtwide growth is measured to evaluate successes and plan for the future.

 As a courtesy to the community and pursuant to School Board Policy 9700 (Relations with Special Interest Groups) the Sheboygan Area School District allows flyers from non-profit organizations to be posted on the SASD website, and a link to the community flyers referenced in school newsletters.

 Additionally, flyers will be considered if they meet the following criteria:

 To have your flyer considered, please send a pdf to firstname.lastname@example.org.

-Persons, groups, or agencies seeking approval to post information to SASD students and/or families are strongly encouraged (1) to provide materials translated into the languages spoken by the families receiving the information; and (2) to offer scholarship or subsidy fees to low income students if fees are requested for participation.
-In the interest of equity of opportunity, the organization must deliver or mail 5 printed copies to each school.
+In the interest of equity of opportunity, persons, groups, or agencies seeking approval to post information to SASD students and/or families are strongly encouraged (1) to provide materials translated into the languages spoken by the families receiving the information; and (2) to offer scholarship or subsidy fees to low income students if fees are requested for participation.

 Failure to meet any of the specific requirements will result in the non-school related materials not being posted through the DISTRICT website or schools.